-Cambridge iGCSE First Language Malay encourages students to become appreciative, critical readers and skilful writers.
-The course offers students the opportunity to critically engage with a range of texts and language styles, as well as to work with information and ideas in Malay by developing skills of critical evaluation, analysis, comparison, use and inference.
-The reading texts cover a range of genres and types, including fiction and non-fiction.
-They may also include other forms of writing, such as plays, essays, reviews and articles.
-First Language students will use these texts to inform and inspire their own writing for different purposes and audiences, acquiring a broad repertoire of vocabulary alongside a knowledge and understanding of grammatical terminology and linguistic conventions.
-The syllabus assesses standard Malay; the main reference book for the course is Tatabahasa Dewan by Nik Safia Karim et al.
+Cambridge IGCSE First Language Malay offers candidates the opportunity to respond knowledgeably to a range of reading texts during the course as a whole.
+Candidates will use some of these texts to inform and inspire their own writing and write in a range of text types for different purposes and audiences.
+The reading texts cover a range of genres and types, including fiction and non-fiction, and may also include other forms of writing, such as plays, essays, reviews and articles.
+Candidates are encouraged to become appreciative and critical readers and writers of Malay.
+The syllabus tests standard Malay.
+The main reference book for this is Tatabahasa Dewan by Nik Safia Karim et al.

 Please note that Malaysia's Ministry of Education mandates that all students registered with a Malaysian passport at the school study Malay in some capacity up to the age of 16.
-This can be through either timetabled lessons, if the student wishes to sit for the iGCSE exam, or at lunchtimes if they have already taken their iGCSE or wish to take another subject in their timetable.
+This can be through either timetabled lessons or at lunchtimes.

-Paper 1: Reading and Directed Writing (50%)

-Paper 1 consists of structured and extended writing questions, which are based on three reading texts.
+Paper 1: Reading and Directed Writing (50%) Paper 1 consists of structured and extended writing questions, which are based on three reading texts.
 Externally assessed.